SergioGasquez/dotfiles/linux/README.md

 * `terminal`: Configures Alacritty
 * `vscode`: Configures VS Code settings
   * > **Note**
-    > This is step is not really required since loging into VsCode syncs keybingins and settings.
+    > This is step is not required since loging into VS Code syncs keybingins and settings.